burnash/gspread/.github/CONTRIBUTING.md

 2. Run tests offline:

 Run the test suite using your current python version, in offline mode.
-This will use the curently recorded HTTP requests + responses.
+This will use the currently recorded HTTP requests + responses.
 It does not make any HTTP call, does not require an active internet connection.

-**Note:** the CI runs that command, if it fail you won't be able to merge your changes in GSpread.
+**Note:** the CI runs that command, if it fails you won't be able to merge your changes in gspread.

 ```
 tox -e py